AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 With your components properly defined, you can now build specific B2B visualizations in your Workspace project.

-Below is an example Workspace project that relies on the connection and data view described above.
+Below is an example project that relies on the connection and data view described above.
 See the descriptions for each visualization for more details.

-+++ Project
++++ Example project

 ![Visualizations](assets/visualizations.png)